Inside Salon D Dallas

 Brazilian Blowout or Keratin Smoothing Safe?

-Brazilian Blowout and GK Keratin Smoother are just a couple of the brands that fall into "Smoothers" category.
+Brazilian Blowout, GK Keratin Smoother, ProAddiction, and Kerasilk Keratin Treatment are just a few of the brands that fall into "Smoothers" category.
 Smoothers last 2-5 months and fall into two categories:

-or with Glyocylic Acid which leads to kidney damage or acute kidney failure.
+2.) with Glyocylic Acid and Sodium Hydroxide which leads to kidney damage or uterine cancer.
 You can read about that here which is the National Library of Medicine Forensic Science website.
 Both of these are ironed at high temperatures.

 Are Relaxers Safe?